-Stony Brook Foundation Realty, Inc. ("SBFR") is a not-for-profit, wholly-owned affiliate of the Foundation which was incorporated in 1979 and is controlled by Foundation management.
+Stony Brook Foundation Realty, Inc. ("SBFR") is a not-for-profit, wholly owned affiliate of the Foundation which was incorporated in 1979 and is controlled by Foundation management.
 SBFR's purpose is to purchase, acquire, own, hold, sell, transfer, lease, mortgage, use, excavate, improve and develop lands, buildings and other real property improvements.

 In June 1989, Stony Brook Foundation (Delaware), Inc. ("SBFD"), a not-for-profit corporation, was chartered in the state of Delaware for the purpose of managing donated real estate.
 The management of the Foundation exercised control over the operating activities of SBFD.
-To date, SBFD has not received any donations of real estate and, accordingly, SBFD has not had any operations.
+Through the date of dissolution, SBFD did not received any donations of real estate and, accordingly, SBFD has not had any operations.
 On May 11, 2017, SBFD was dissolved.